vmware/vic/tests/test-cases/Group1-Docker-Commands/1-43-Docker-CP.md

 45. Issue docker exec online ls /vol1 to the new VIC appliance to verify the copy operation succeeded
 46. Issue docker cp offline:/vol1 . to the new VIC appliance
 47. Verify the vol1 directory is copied over successfully
-48. Issue docker rm -f online and docker rm -f offline to the new VIC appliance to clean up the containers
+48. Issue docker rm -f offline to the new VIC appliance to clean up the offline container
+49. Create a 4mb file with all zeros
+50. Issue docker cp ${CURDIR}/largefile.txt online:/vol1/ to the new VIC appliance
+51. Issue docker exec online ls -l /vol1/ to the new VIC appliance to verify the copy operation succeeded and the file size remain the same
+52. Issue docker cp rm -f online to the new VIC appliance to clean up the online container
-49. Clean up current working directory
+53. Clean up current working directory

 # Expected Outcome:
 * Step 2-7 should all succeed